AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 ### Task list {#task-list}

 The following task list displays overly simplified task lists for the projects.
-The only difference between projects is the start dates and progress made on each project.&nbsp;
+The only difference between projects is the start dates and progress made on each project.

 Parent tasks inherit the Duration, Work, and Percent Complete of children tasks.
-It is not necessary to set those values for that&nbsp;will become summary tasks.
+It is not necessary to set those values for that will become summary tasks.

 >[!NOTE]
 >
 >The instructions provided in this scenario are not as explicit as the step-by-step directions provided in [Kick-Starts Scenario: Company, Group, Role, and User Kick-Starts Preparation](../../../administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-company-group-role-user-prep.md).
-The assumption is you have already learned how to look up and copy values from the Company and Group sheets, so these steps will be mentioned, but not specifically outlined.&nbsp;
+The assumption is you have already learned how to look up and copy values from the Company and Group sheets, so these steps will be mentioned, but not specifically outlined.

 1. Configure.
 1. Import users.